Equalization - Corrective

 3. Initiate the Equalization charge mode at a steady low DC current (5-10% of C/20 battery capacity).
 If grid power is not available, use a DC power source (generator) or PV array with sufficient current when possible.

-4. Specific gravity will rise across the battery bank, ideally reaching 1.265-1.270 in each cell upon completion.
-Readings in some cells may be slightly elevated due to electrolyte temperature (Ex.
-1.280) and will return to normal when cooled but should not exceed 1.30.
+4. Specific gravity will rise across the battery bank, ideally reaching 1.265-1.270 (Series 4000/4500/5000) or 1.280-1.285 (FS models) in each cell upon completion.
+Readings in some cells may be slightly elevated due to electrolyte temperature (+0.05) and will return to normal when cooled but should not exceed 1.30.
 If the cell temperature rises above 46ºC (115ºF) and approaches 52ºC (125ºF), terminate the Equalization process and allow the batteries to cool.
 If available, check individual cell temperatures using an IR temp sensor to isolate any possible damaged cells.

 5. If cells are severely sulfated it may take several hours for the specific gravity to rise and/or balance.
-If the readings plateau for 45-60 minutes, but do not reach 1.265-1.270, stop the process to prevent cell damage and allow the batteries to cycle normally for 2-4 weeks before repeating.
+If the readings plateau for 45-60 minutes, but do not reach the ideal range 1.265-1.270 (Series 4000/4500/5000) or 1.280-1.285 (FS models), stop the process to prevent cell damage and allow the batteries to cycle normally for 2-4 weeks before repeating.
 The cells will continue to desulfate following an Equalization as sulfate dissolves during normal charging.